 The long and whining road

 Before you reach for the iPad on a long haul trip give your tots a chance to learn to entertain themselves.
-Pop on a CD of their fave songs and they’ll happily sing away the k’s.
+Pop on a CD of their fave songs and they’ll happily sing away the K’s.
 Audio-books are also great.
-A goody bag filled with a bunch of small-scale toys and books is another lifesaver as is packing a few little gift wrapped surprises to bring out at peak boredom points, or as a reward for good behavior.
+A goody bag filled with a bunch of small-scale toys and books is another lifesaver as is packing a few little gift wrapped surprises to bring out at peak boredom points, or as a reward for good behaviour.
 If all else fails, you can always fall back on “The Quiet Game” where whoever can be the quiet the longest is the winner.
 Mine fall for that shit every time.